lia-papadopoulos/PROJ_optimalCoding_arousal/src_code/run_simulations/README.md

 5. `simParams_051325_clu.py`: simulation parameters associated with Fig. 3A,C; Fig. 4A-D, Fig. 5C,E, Fig. 6A,B,F, Fig. 7A-C, Fig. 8A-C, Fig. S2F, Fig. S4A, Fig. S5C, Fig. S7H-J
 6. `simParams_051325_hom.py`: simulation parameters associated with Fig. 3B,C; Fig. 4A, Fig. 5D,F, Fig. S2G, Fig. S4B

-### files for simulation setup
+### Files for simulation setup

     `fcn_simulation_setup.py`: set of functions that are used to set up simulations given model parameters

     `paths_file.py`: specifies paths and which set of parameters to use for simulations

-### files for running simulations
+### Files for running simulations

     `run_testSimulation.py`: script for running a single simulation (see below for usage)

     `masterSim.py`: main script for running batch simulations (see below for usage)

     `launchJobs.py`: calls `masterSim.py` and submits jobs to a computing cluster using task spooler (see below for usage)

 ## Usage